How to coppice hazel

 When it comes to coppicing hazel, choosing the right time is crucial for the success of your project.
 The best time to coppice hazel is during the dormant season, usually between late autumn and early spring.
 This is when the sap of the tree is not actively flowing, making it easier to cut and work with.
 It is important to avoid carrying out coppicing during the summer months as the tree will be actively growing, which can weaken the plant and disrupt its natural growth patterns.

-See also How to pronounce similarity
+See also How to clean a waxed barbour jacket

 In terms of tools, you will need a few essentials to properly coppice hazel.
 The main tools required are a sharp pair of pruning shears or a small handsaw for cutting through the branches.
 Make sure your tools are clean and in good condition to make clean cuts without damaging the wood.
 Additionally, a pair of gloves will protect your hands from any thorns or rough edges that may be present.
 Safety goggles are also recommended to protect your eyes from any flying debris.